 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX7 provides a faster frame rate than the S-1.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GX7 provides a faster frame rate than the S-1.
 It can shoot movie footage at 1080/60p, while the Kodak is limited to 1080/30p.

 Feature comparison: Kodak S-1 vs Panasonic GX7

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX7 has an electronic viewfinder (2760k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the S-1 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Kodak S-1, the Panasonic GX7, and comparable cameras.

 |Panasonic GX7«||2760||n||3.0||1040||tilting||Y||8000||5.0||Y||Y||Panasonic GX7|

 |Olympus E-PL6« »||-||n||3.0||460||tilting||Y||4000||8.0||n||Y||Olympus E-PL6|